Aw-bree/Chili-Dog/README.md

   * The game is simple, yet difficult and is centered around a classic pairing, our dogs and their passion for food.
   * In honor of the chili dog I will style the game with classic baseball throwback jerseys in mind.
   * It will feature Chunky cursive fonts and large colorful boarders.
-## Functionality and MVP Features
-  * Users can press up and down arrow keys to move along a vertical axis.
-  * Obstacles will be generated at the right of the frame and move towards the left.
-  * The user loses when an obstacle is encountered.
-  * Each level will have a speed and obstable frequencies, as well as durations.
 ## Architecture and Technologies
   * Vanilla JavaScript for game logic
   * HTML5 Canvas for rendering